petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/tags-and-categories/auto-tagging/auto-tagging-images.md

 Once [asset auto tagging has been enabled](./configuring-asset-auto-tagging.md), you can also enable image auto tagging.
 Image auto tagging tags images uploaded to the Documents and Media Library.

 !!! tip
     Currently, tags applied automatically are English only.

 By default, Image Auto Tagging is disabled by default.
 In addition to enabling Auto Tagging in DXP, you must also configure an image tagging provider.
-Three providers are available:
+Four providers are available:

-- [**TensorFlow:**](#configuring-tensorflow-image-auto-tagging) An open-source library that provides machine learning capabilities.
+1. [**TensorFlow:**](#configuring-tensorflow-image-auto-tagging) An open-source library that provides machine learning capabilities.
 TensorFlow image auto-tagging in DXP is based on [TensorFlow's `LabelImage` sample for Java](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/java/src/main/java/org/tensorflow/examples/LabelImage.java), and uses the Inception5h model.
 Use this with caution, since its accuracy is limited.

-- [**Google Cloud Vision:**](#configuring-google-cloud-vision) Uses the [Google Cloud Vision API](https://cloud.google.com/vision/) to automatically tag images.
+1. [**Google Cloud Vision:**](#configuring-google-cloud-vision) Uses the [Google Cloud Vision API](https://cloud.google.com/vision/) to automatically tag images.

-- [**Microsoft Cognitive Services:**](#configuring-microsoft-cognitive-services) Uses [Microsoft Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/) to automatically tag images.
+1. [**Microsoft Cognitive Services:**](#configuring-microsoft-cognitive-services) Uses [Microsoft Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/) to automatically tag images.

-- [**OpenNLP:**](#configuring-opennlp-text-auto-tagging) [OpenNLP](https://opennlp.apache.org/) is an open-source library used for natural language processing tasks like tokenization, part-of-speech tagging, and named entity recognition.
+1. [**OpenNLP:**](#configuring-opennlp-text-auto-tagging) [OpenNLP](https://opennlp.apache.org/) is an open-source library used for natural language processing tasks like tokenization, part-of-speech tagging, and named entity recognition.

 ![The tags freight car and electric locomotive were automatically applied to this image.](./auto-tagging-images/images/01.png)